-Managing contingent labor effectively is essential for companies seeking to optimize costs, mitigate risks, and gain control over a significant portion of their workforce, ideally 80% or higher.
+Managing contingent labor effectively is essential for companies seeking to optimize costs, mitigate risks, and gain control over a significant portion of their workforce.
 In this article, we delve into the three key stages of driving spend under management (SUM) and how each contributes significantly to optimizing your contingent workforce program.

 Driving spend under management (SUM) within a contingent workforce program is a strategic process that unfolds in three primary stages: Visibility, Control, and Change.
 Each stage plays a crucial role in enhancing the program's efficiency and effectiveness, ultimately leading to significant cost savings and improved operational performance.